After visiting Venice on our recent and first trip to Italy, I can tell you that it’s a magical place to see and offers so unique things to do!

 There were also loads of things we learned about how the homes were build in Venice and how they are maintained considering the water is always working away at their destruction.

-7. Day Two In Venice – Ride A Gondola Through The Grand Canal
+Day 2: Ride A Gondola Through The Grand Canal

 It’s certainly not the cheapest thing to do in Venice, but I’d say that it’s magical and a must experience!